una/personal-goals/happy-moments/happy-moments.md

 07/09/2015
 ---
 A lot of people were still chatting with me about my Cascadia talk and telling me about how it resonated.
 Always super good to hear & makes it all worth it.

+07/10/2015
+---
+Today was the last day of Cascadiafest!
+I went exploring a little bit away from the resort with Kenneth and told him about the new clear life direction I have :)

+07/11/2015
+---
+Today was SUCH a wonderful day in Seattle!
+Kasey was an amazing host -- she showed me around the city and we got great seafood and went to see a comedy show.

+07/12/2015
+---
+Before flying back to Austin today, I had a really delicious brunch with Kasey (French toast and a fruit bar)!
+And it was just really lovely.

+07/13/2015
+---
+Holy shit!
+I got a promotion today!
+OH my gosh!!!
+Yay!!!